Bourbon Pecan Pie

-The bourbon flavor is not too prominent and naturally, if you are feeding children, you can leave it out.
+The bourbon flavor is not too prominent in this pecan pie, it is just enough to enhance the flavors.
+Naturally, if you are feeding children, you can leave it out.
 The bourbon just adds a richness to the pie and increases the nuttiness.

 The crust is buttery and flaky and almost takes on a nutty flavor that you can only get from a good, buttery crust.
 I like a pretty crust, and if you’re willing to try my easy method of getting pretty edges, well let’s just say it will be worth it just to please the mother-in-law!

 The key to a pretty crust is pretty simple.
 Leave a 1-inch (2.5 cm) border around the pie dish, then simply fold the dough and tuck it behind itself (pic on left).
 Go around the entire pie, using your thumb and index finger of one hand and index finger of the other hand and create the lovely fluted edge.

 The key to a pretty crust is pretty simple.
 Leave a 1 inch board around the pie dish, then simply fold the dough and tuck it behind itself (pic on left).
 Go around the entire pie, using your thumb and index finger of one hand and index finger of the other hand and create the lovely fluted edge.

 If you’re gluten intolerant, I also have a recipe for Gluten Free Pastry for Pies and Tarts.

 Tips for the best pecan pie